franciscoj-londonoh/ECG-Biometric/README.md

 # ECG Biometric Identification

+## Question 1: Is the ECG signal adequate as a biometric identification?
 ## Business and Data Understanding
 This project was proposed following a consideration raised by Lugovaya [1] about the potential use of the electrocardiogram (ECG) as a biometric human identification method.
 The project analyzes feature selection and parameter extraction from an ECG database, and proposed a model to identify the subjects based on these features, delivering insights on the impact of feature engineering and the potential use of ECG as a biometric human identification signal.